 Accessing & Updating Your Application: Anyone submitting a new application will be asked to establish an email address login and password.
 Once an online application is initiated applicants can save their work and return to the application as many times as needed using their email and password log on.
 Incomplete applications (those not completed with application fee payment) will not be deleted from the application system until 30 days after the start of the indicated academic quarter of admission.

 We STRONGLY recommend that applicants keep their email address login and password somewhere secure.
-You will need this information to update your application if you do not complete it in one sitting, check on the status of your application through January 15th, and access our final admission decision in March.
+You will need this information to update your application if you do not complete it in one sitting, check on the status of your application, and access our final admission decision in March.

 Letters of Recommendation: Do not designate your recommendations online until you are ready to have the recommender contacted by the UW.
 When you designate a recommendation, the person you have designated is immediately sent an email to submit a recommendation on your behalf.
 You can designate recommendations before and after you have submitted your online application, up until the program deadline.
 If, after designating a recommendation, you learn that the recommender will not submit a recommendation, you may remove the recommendation by selecting the "withdraw" link in the action column of the table below.
 You cannot withdraw a recommendation once the recommender has submitted it.